 - Try using a different web browser, such as Chrome or Edge.
 Safari appears to suffer this issue the most, so avoid using that browser for video playback.

-- Ensure that the external device you're attempting to play on supports High-bandwidth Digital Content Protection (HDCP).
+- Ensure that the external device (monitor or projector) you're attempting to play on supports High-bandwidth Digital Content Protection (HDCP).

 - Ensure that your operating system is not allowing your browser to perform screen recording.

 If you are using an unsupported monitor, try the following: